se1-1314/xiast-docs/management/quality/Software Quality Assurance Plan.md

 * Numbers of bugs found per tests.
 * Time to fix bug/close issue.

-Exacts number will be communicated later.
+Exact numbers will be communicated later.

 #### Conventions ####